Student Resources

 MIT limits the total amount of financial support a student may receive from/through MIT.
 All graduate students are limited to a maximum of a full stipend and full tuition per term.
 When the receipt of a Research Assistantship or an internal or external fellowship would push a student over the funding limit, the Research Assistantship or fellowship supplants the departmental award for that term.
 The student does not forfeit eligibility for financial support in other terms for which aid has been promised.

-All master's degree students are limited to a maximum of 20 hours of work per week, a stipend of $13,495 in any combination of TA/RA salaries/fellowship stipends, and full tuition, per semester.
-(These guidelines apply to Ph.D. candidates but the stipend limit is $14,773/term.)
+All graduate students are limited to a maximum of 20 hours of work per week, a 100% level stipend in any combination of TA/RA salaries/fellowship stipends, and 100% tuition, per semester.
+Please view Current Rates to check the maximum funding allowed.

 It is possible to carry more than one type of appointment (for instance a partial RA and partial TA), combine two partial appointments of the same type (for instance, two half-time TAs), or even combine a partial TA or RA with an hourly position, providing the combination does not exceed the guidelines stated above.